-It is apparent that there is nothing special about the 36 million in this calculation.
-No matter what the number of rolls, once we simplify the average, we get the same $\sum{i=2}^{12} iP(i)$.
+There is nothing special about the 36 million in this calculation.
+No matter what the number of rolls, once we simplify the average, we get the same $\sum{i=2}^{12} iP(i)$ .
+While the actual average value of a large number of rolls will not be exactly 7, the average should be close to 7 when the number of rolls is large.
+Turning this around, if the average is not close to 7, we should suspect that the dice are not fair.

 A variable, say X, that can take certain values, each with a corresponding probability, is called a random variable; in the example above, the random variable was the sum of the two dice.
-If the possible values for X are x_1, x_2, \ldots, x_n , then the expected value of the random variable is $E(X) = \sum{i=1}^{n} x_i P(x_i)$.
+If the possible values for X are $x_1, x_2, \ldots, x_n$ , then the expected value of the random variable is $E(X) = \sum{i=1}^{n} x_i P(x_i)$ .
+The expected value is also called the mean.

+When the number of possible values for X is finite, we say that X is a discrete random variable.
 In many applications of probability, the number of possible values of a random variable is very large, perhaps even infinite.
 To deal with the infinite case we need a different approach, and since there is a sum involved, it should not be wholly surprising that integration turns out to be a useful tool.
-It then turns out that even when the number of possibilities is large but finite, it is easier to pretend that the number is infinite.
+It then turns out that even when the number of possibilities is large but finite, it is frequently easier to pretend that the number is infinite.
 Suppose, for example, that a dart is thrown at a dart board.
 Since the dart board consists of a finite number of atoms, there are in some sense only a finite number of places for the dart to land, but it is easier to explore the probabilities involved by pretending that the dart can land on any point in the usual x-y plane.

+DEFINITION 9.8.1 Let

-DEFINITION 9.22 Let $f : \mathbb{R} \to \mathbb{R}$ be a function.
-If $f(x) \geq 0$ for every x and $\int{-\infty}^{\infty} f(x) dx = 1$ then f is a probability density function.
+$$f : \mathbb{R} \to \mathbb{R}$$

+be a function.
+If $f(x) \geq 0$ for every $x$ and $\int{-\infty}^{\infty} f(x) dx = 1$ then $f$ is a probability density function.

-We associate a probability density function with a random variable X by stipulating that the probability that X is between a and b is $\int_a^b f(x) dx$.
-Because of the requirement that the integral from $-\infty$ to ∞ be 1, all probabilities are less than or equal to 1, and the probability that X takes on some value between $-\infty$ and ∞ is 1, as it should be.
+We associate a probability density function with a random variable X by stipulating that the probability that X is between a and b is $\int_a^b f(x) dx$ .
+Because of the requirement that the integral from $-\infty$ to $\infty$ be 1, all probabilities are less than or equal to 1, and the probability that X takes on some value between $-\infty$ and $\infty$ is 1, as it should be.

-EXAMPLE 9.23 Consider again the two dice example; we can view it in a way more that resembles the probability density function approach.
-Consider a random variable X that takes on any real value with probabilities given by the probability density function in figure 9.16.
+EXAMPLE 9.8.2 Consider again the two dice example; we can view it in a way that more resembles the probability density function approach.
+Consider a random variable X that takes on any real value with probabilities given by the probability density function in figure 9.8.1.
 The function f consists of just the top edges of the rectangles, with vertical sides drawn for clarity; the function is zero below 1.5 and above 12.5.
 The area of each rectangle is the probability of rolling the sum in the middle of the bottom of the rectangle, or